 Function information cards

 The so-called function information cards differ from regular FunctionCards by having no indicator, which is why there is no 3-column layout for them.
-As a result, they are only used in vertical orientation, i.e. in a VerticalFunctionCardGroup, and there are always at least two of them next to each other.
+As a result, they are only used in vertical orientation, i.e. in a CardRow, and there are always at least two of them next to each other.

 Semantically, the following example uses a heading followed by a paragraph, which is fine in most cases.
-Even two paragraphs could work in some scenarios, but two actual headings per card must be avoided.
+Even two paragraphs could work in some scenarios, but two actual headings per FunctionCard must be avoided.

 To achieve the required visual effect, where the semantically more important piece of text on top has a smaller font size compared to the information card “tagline” following it, adding the modifier classes .g-h-minor to the first and .g-h-major to the second line of text is required.
 Similar to regular vertical FunctionCards, the final paragraph with the longer text will be placed in the buttons area of the FunctionCard via the buttonsText prop.